byu-oit/github-action-qa-reviews/README.md

 The notification would tell the QATE the following:
 - `Commit message here` is Ready for Testing
 - Who opened the Pull Request
-- What Repository the Pull Request
+- What Repository the Pull Request came from
 - What Branch the pull request came from
 - A link to the Pull Request